amiiir-hz/amiiir-hz/README.md

 # 💫 About Me:
-# Hi there 👋<br><br>I'm a front-end developer with 2 years of experience.
-I'm good at managing projects and teams, and I'm always looking for new challenges and opportunities to learn.
-I'm passionate about creating beautiful and user-friendly web applications using HTML, CSS, JavaScript, React, and other technologies.
+# Hi there 👋<br><br>Welcome to my GitHub profile!
+I'm a front-end developer with 2 years of professional experience in building and maintaining web applications.
+I have a strong background in project management and leadership, and I enjoy working in collaborative and agile environments.
+I'm always eager to learn new skills and technologies, and to take on new challenges and responsibilities.
+My goal is to create web applications that are not only functional and performant, but also aesthetically pleasing and user-friendly.

 ## 🌐 Socials: